How to Get More Pleasure Out of Common Sex Positions

 1. Rider on Top

 Want even more of a twist on this common sex position?
 "If you're in the mood for experimenting, try a vibrating cock ring," suggests Taylor.
 "You'll have a lot of control to really increase your sensation, or stop if it becomes too much."
-(Just Be Sure to Avoid These Sex-Related Injuries.)

 When a partner enters you from behind, it's a tight fit, but it's also an ideal angle to hit your G spot.
 "The beauty of this move is that it also leaves your clit really exposed, so it's easy to reach around and stimulate you manually, or for you to touch yourself," says Taylor.
-(These Are the Best Sex Positions for Clitoral Stimulation.)
+(These are The Best Sex Positions for Clitoral Stimulation.)

-A lot of people love a dual oral session, but here's how to make it better: Both of you lie on your sides, scisssoring your legs together.
-Boom: All of a sudden you both have easier access to the goods.
-To make it even more earth-shattering, have your partner use a vibrator on you while you perform oral. sex.
+A lot of people love a dual oral session, but here's how to make it better: Both of you lie on your sides.
+Boom: Suddenly, you both have easier access to the goods.
+To make this common sex position even more earth-shattering, have your partner use a vibrator on you while you perform oral. sex.
 Not sure which ones to try?
 These are the best vibrators for both masturbation and partner sex.

 There are few things cozier than the spoon, so getting it on like this can boost your pleasure because you're already in a bonding position, and feeling connected helps you climax.
 "You can be really orgasmic in spoon because when you're both lying next to each other with your partner against your back, the angle helps hit your G spot," says Taylor.
 "Just be sure to go really slow so nothing slips out."